profharris/ESP32-S3-1.54in-TFT-Expansion-Board-with-Speaker/README.md

   Serial.begin(115200);             // Initialize the Serial Monitor
   while(!Serial);                   // Wait for Serial Port to open

-  // NOTE:  You will not hear the 440Hz Sine Wave tone until
+  // NOTE:  You will NOT hear the 440Hz Sine Wave tone, until
   // ¯¯¯¯¯  you open the Serial Monitor!

   Serial.println("Send 440Hz Sine Waves to the MAX98357A Amplifier/Speaker");